JadeByfield89/RN-Todo-List/README.md

 # Things not covered (that I would like to learn)
 - Working with an external API/network layer
 - How animations work
 - Common design patterns/structural set ups for RN apps.
-MVVM, MVP etc is common on Android
+MVVM, MVP etc are common on Android
 - Accessing device hardware like camera or sensors
 - Permissions